Coinbase

 Atualizamos o nosso Bitcoin para a moeda EUR em tempo real.
 Obtenha o preço atual de Bitcoin na Coinbase.

-Os ativos com uma capitalização do mercado semelhante a Bitcoin incluem Ethereum, Tether, BNB e muitos outros.
+Os ativos com uma capitalização do mercado semelhante a Bitcoin incluem Ethereum, Tether, XRP e muitos outros.
 Para ver uma lista completa, consulte os nossos ativos com capitalização do mercado comparável.

 A atual oferta em circulação de Bitcoin é 20 milhões.